OpenScienceLabs/gsod/pages/2024/index.md

-# Google Season of Docs 2024 Proposal for Open Science Labs
+_Google Season of Docs 2024 Proposals_

+# Advancing Documentation Quality with SciCookie - Open Science Labs

 Open Science Labs (OSL) actively supports open-source development, and the principles of open science.
 Our Incubator Program aids in the development of